AhmadrezaNia/Machine-Learning-in-Physics_PHYS498/README.md

-# Machine Learning in Physics (PHYS498) - Homeworks and Project
+# Machine Learning in Physics (PHYS498) - Homework and Project

 This repository contains my work for the **Machine Learning in Physics (PHYS498)** course.
 The repository includes 8 homework assignments and 2 projects that explore various applications of machine learning techniques in physics.